skoowoo/cofx/README.md

 [[中文](./README.zh_CN.md)]

-CoFUNC is an automation engine based on function fabric, which can build automated function flows of various capabilities through the combination of functions. flowl is a function fabric language embedded in CoFUNC, which provides functions such as function events, function operation and management from the language.
+CoFUNC is an automation engine based on function fabric, which can be used to build automated function flows through the combination of functions.
+FlowL is a `function fabric` language embedded in CoFUNC, which provides some features such as function events, function operation and management from the language.

 ## :gift: CLI
 ```